A categorification of acyclic principal coefficient cluster algebras: Coefficient systems and cluster categories

-\begin{rem} While $\KK Q$ usually denotes the ordinary (uncompleted) path algebra of $Q$, we use it here as clean notation for the completed version since this is the version we will always take.
-Moreover, in much of the paper, we are interested in algebras $\KK Q/\close{\Span{R}}$ which turn out to be isomorphic to the quotient of the ordinary path algebra of $Q$ by the ideal $\Span{R}$, the latter being finite-dimensional, and so the distinction was irrelevant.
-We take complete path algebras in the general theory since we want the categories we construct to be Krull--Schmidt (cf. \cite[Rem.~3.3]{jensencategorification}). \end{rem}
+\begin{rem} In much of the paper, we will consider algebras defined by a quiver $Q$ together with a set of relations $R$, in the ordinary path algebra $\KK Q$, having the property that the natural map $\KK Q/\Span{R}\to\cpa{\KK}{Q}/\close{\Span{R}}$ is an isomorphism---for example, this happens when the domain is finite-dimensional.
+However, we take complete path algebras in the general theory since we want the categories we construct to be Krull--Schmidt \cite[\S4]{krausekrullschmidt} (cf.\ \cite[Rem.~3.3]{JKS}).
+Further, we note that the Jacobson radical $J_Q$ of $\cpa{\KK}{Q}$ is generated by the arrows (unlike the Jacobson radical of $\KK Q$ when $Q$ has cycles).
+Since the Jacobian ideal defining $A=\frjac{Q}{F}{W}$ is contained in $J_Q$, it follows that $A$ has Jacobson radical $\Jacrad{A}$ generated by the arrows of $Q$, and so $A/\Jacrad{A}\cong\cpa{\KK}{Q}/J_Q\cong\KK^{Q_0}$ is a semi-simple algebra.
+We will use this fact in Section~\ref{s:frjacCY}.

+The terminology `boundary algebra' is inspired by and compatible with \cite{BKM} (see also \cite{Pressland-Post}), although in the general case $Q$ need not admit any embedding into a manifold so that $F$ is embedded into the boundary. \end{rem}

-Returning to the cluster algebra $\clust{Q}$, choose a potential $W$ on $Q$ such that $\jac{Q}{W}$ is finite-dimensional.
-Then by work of Amiot \cite{amiotcluster}, there is a $2$-Calabi--Yau triangulated category $\clustcat{Q,W}$ categorifying $\clust{Q}$.
-If $W$ is non-degenerate \cite[Def.~7.2]{derksenquivers1}, then the seeds of $\clust{}$ correspond bijectively to additive equivalence classes of cluster-tilting objects of $\clustcat{Q,W}$ related by a finite sequence of mutations from an initial cluster-tilting object $T_0$ with $\Endalg{\clustcat{Q,W}}{T_0}=\jac{Q}{W}$; we call such cluster-tilting objects \emph{reachable}, and denote the seed corresponding to such an object $T$ by $s_T$.
-(Non-degeneracy is needed here to see, using results of Buan--Iyama--Reiten--Smith \cite{buanmutation}, that mutation of cluster-tilting objects in the mutation class of $T_0$ corresponds to Fomin--Zelevinsky mutation at the level of quivers of endomorphism algebras.)
+Assume that $Q$ is a quiver admitting a Jacobi-finite potential $W$.
+Then by work of Amiot \cite{Amiot-ClustCat}, there is a $2$-Calabi--Yau triangulated category $\clustcat{Q,W}$ categorifying $\clustalg{Q}$.
+If $W$ is additionally non-degenerate \cite[Def.~7.2]{derksenquivers1}, then the seeds of $\clustalg{}$ correspond bijectively to additive equivalence classes of cluster-tilting objects of $\clustcat{Q,W}$ related by a finite sequence of mutations to an initial cluster-tilting object $T_0$ with $\Endalg{\clustcat{Q,W}}{T_0}=\jac{Q}{W}$; such cluster-tilting objects are called \emph{reachable}, and we denote the seed corresponding to such an object $T$ by $s_T$.
+Non-degeneracy is needed here to see, using results of Buan--Iyama--Reiten--Smith \cite{BIRS2}, that mutation of cluster-tilting objects in the mutation class of $T_0$ corresponds to Fomin--Zelevinsky mutation at the level of quivers of endomorphism algebras, and so in particular mutation is well-defined at any indecomposable summand of any reachable cluster-tilting object.